benc-uk/smilr/azure/functions/lib/readme.md

 # Note
-The **data-access.js** file here is an exact copy of the file found in the service-data-api sub-project
+The **data-access.js** file here is an exact copy of the file found in the node/data-api sub-project